Russell's paradox: History

 Russell and Alfred North Whitehead wrote their three-volume Principia Mathematica hoping to achieve what Frege had been unable to do.
 They sought to banish the paradoxes of naive set theory by employing a theory of types they devised for this purpose.
 While they succeeded in grounding arithmetic in a fashion, it is not at all evident that they did so by purely logical means.
 While Principia Mathematica avoided the known paradoxes and allows the derivation of a great deal of mathematics, its system gave rise to new problems.

-In any event, Kurt Gödel in 1930–31 proved that while the logic of much of Principia Mathematica, now known as first-order logic, is complete, Peano arithmetic is necessarily incomplete if it is consistent.
+In any case, Kurt Gödel in 1930–31 proved that while the logic of much of Principia Mathematica, later known as first-order logic, is complete, Peano arithmetic is necessarily incomplete if it is consistent.
 This is very widely—though not universally—regarded as having shown the logicist program of Frege to be impossible to complete.

-In 2001 A Centenary International Conference celebrating the first hundred years of Russell's paradox was held in Munich and its proceedings have been published.
+In 2001, A Centenary International Conference celebrating the first hundred years of Russell's paradox was held in Munich and its proceedings have been published.

 Applied versions

-There are some versions of this paradox that are closer to real-life situations and may be easier to understand for non-logicians.
-For example, the barber paradox supposes a barber who shaves all men who do not shave themselves and only men who do not shave themselves.
-When one thinks about whether the barber should shave himself or not, the paradox begins to emerge.
+Some versions of this paradox are closer to real-life and may be easier to understand for non-logicians.
+For example, the barber paradox supposes a male barber who shaves all men who do not shave themselves and only men who do not shave themselves.
+When one thinks about whether the barber shaves himself or not, a similar paradox begins to emerge.

-An easy refutation of the "layman's versions" such as the barber paradox seems to be that no such barber exists, or that the barber has alopecia, or is a woman, and in the latter two cases the barber doesn't shave, and so can exist without paradox.
-The whole point of Russell's paradox is that the answer "such a set does not exist" means the definition of the notion of set within a given theory is unsatisfactory.
-Note the difference between the statements "such a set does not exist" and "it is an empty set".
-It is like the difference between saying "There is no bucket" and saying "The bucket is empty".

-A notable exception to the above may be the Grelling–Nelson paradox, in which words and meaning are the elements of the scenario rather than people and hair-cutting.
+An exception may be the Grelling–Nelson paradox, in which words and meaning are the elements of the scenario rather than people and hair-cutting.
 Though it is easy to refute the barber's paradox by saying that such a barber does not (and cannot) exist, it is impossible to say something similar about a meaningfully defined word.